The Recruit: This is a prison?

 - The I-Land: In episode 3, it's revealed that the island is actually a shared simulation developed by the American prison system 20 Minutes into the Future in order to rehabilitate criminals.
 It's only in its pilot phase, so the programmers are still ironing out the system's faults.
 It also operates on a non-fixed Year Outside, Hour Inside differential.

-- Hell, as depicted in Lucifer.
+- Hell, as depicted in Lucifer (2016).
 The damned souls spend eternity in an illusion, receiving the punishment they believe they deserve.
 They're actually free to leave at any time, but they never do.

 - The Outer Limits (1995): In the episode "The Sentence", a scientist named Dr. Jack Henson creates one of these, which, like the Star Trek: Deep Space Nine example below, works on a Year Inside, Hour Outside basis.
 Unfortunately, when it's tested on a man named Cory Izacks who — unknown to all — was wrongly convicted, it malfunctions and starts killing him instead.
 Jack plugs himself into the machine in an attempt to rescue Izacks, but fails and goes to jail for second-degree murder.
 After decades spent in a Hellhole Prison, he awakens to discover that he was just trapped in the simulation: in reality, he managed to save Izacks' life; unfortunately, Jack is left with severe PTSD and convinced his machine must be destroyed.
 Worse still, the demonstration has managed to impress the observing US Senator Meade, and he plans to have the machine approved for use on the general population.

-- Crops up in the The End of the World: Revolt Of The Machines.
-In the post-apocalyptic segment of the scenario "Logical Conclusions," a group of fanatically-patriotic cyborgs have taken over America, nuked the world into an irradiated hellhole, and are now incorporating surviving American citizens into communal virtual reality pods a la The Matrix.
-The goal here is apparently rehabilitation: most citizens are left in a pleasant-but-confusing haze of patriotic propaganda to make them more pliable, while those judged "deserving" are given an idealized simulation of the 1950s to live out their days in.
+- Crops up in the The End of the World: Revolt of the Machines.
+In the post-apocalyptic segment of the scenario "Logical Conclusions", a group of fanatically patriotic cyborgs have taken over America, nuked the world into an irradiated hellhole, and are now incorporating surviving American citizens into communal virtual reality pods a la The Matrix.
+The goal here is apparently rehabilitation: most citizens are left in a pleasant-but-confusing haze of patriotic propaganda to make them more pliable while at work outside their pods, while those judged "deserving" are given an idealized simulation of the 1950s to live out their days in.

 - Knights of the Old Republic provides the Trope Namer.
 At one point, you're given a mysterious box to deliver and told not to open it at any cost.
 Actually doing so plunges you into a Blank White Void in which an ancient Rakatan has been imprisoned — with no entertainment and only a bed for furniture.
 Apparently, Mind Prisons such as these were popular back in the days of the Rakatan Infinite Empire, and considered far more effective than any physical prison.
 Indeed, this piece of Force-based technology worked so well that the inmate has outlived the Empire that sentenced him; by now, he desperately wants out... and since his original body died eons ago, he needs yours.